Saronic Gulf, Greece

 - Ermioni - Hydra: the route is available twice a day during the summer.
 It only takes 25 minutes to reach Hydra from the port of Ermioni.

 - Porto Cheli - Hydra: The sailing from Porto Cheli to Hydra is available twice a day during the summer and it lasts approximately 1 hour.

 Where to book ferry tickets to Hydra online

 The weekend is approaching and you want to get away from the city for a few days?
-Find information about the trip to Hydra and the Saronic Gulf, compare ferry companies, see real-time ferry schedules and book ferry tickets online on Ferryhopper with no extra fees!
+Find information about the trip to Hydra in 2021 and the Saronic Gulf, compare ferry companies, see real-time ferry schedules and book ferry tickets online on Ferryhopper with no extra fees!